granumignis/MultiplyByFive/README.md

-# JUnit_Example_Application
+# MultiplyByFive

-Objective: Create a basic java application that utilizes JUnit to perform unit tests
+An example of a Java Class with it's own JUnit Test Case class to go with it.
+Created in Eclipse IDE